sybrew/the-seo-framework/readme.txt

 	* The Canonical URL input field's placeholder now blurs on focus (Quick Edit, Post Edit, Term Edit, SEO Settings).
 	* The plugin now better conveys where to modify the homepage's title "additions."
 	* The canonical URL placeholder is now populated for Quick Edit.
-		* TODO and it responds to changes like it would on a page edit screen.
+		* TODO Please note that it doesn't react to category changes, because we still need to find a good way to implement primary term selection here.
+So, it assumes the category selection as it was when the Quick Edit was opened.
 	* After saving a page in Gutenberg, the SEO Bar (if displayed) fades in much quicker now.
 	* The SEO Bar symbols have a tad more contrast now due to a darker text shadow, improving legibility (primarily for a yellow item).
 	* Floating title parts (e.g., `Protected: ` or your site title) have been offset by half a character on overflow, so that their text won't stick to your input.